Proven-Paradox/shaper-system/Handbook.md

 * Reduce the duration of a [Status Ailment](#status-ailments) affecting you by 2 Rounds.
 * Regain MP equal to twice your [Hero Tier](#hero-tier).

-Description: Taking a moment to deal with a hindering effect or otherwise .
+Description: Taking a moment to deal with a hindering effect or otherwise.
 This could represent taking a moment to catch your breath, scraping off some fluid that is hindering your combat ability, batting away distractions, scrounging the area for ammo, or something similar.

 #### Shove
 Attack